 Even if you are cautious about the use of electrical power in your home, you can still be injured when a fire breaks out in a restaurant, hotel, or other commercial space, or at a home you are visiting.
 If you have been injured in a North Carolina premises fire caused by someone else’s negligence, you may have legal rights to compensation for your losses.

-Contact a Wilmington property fire attorney from the Speaks Law Firm by calling 877-593-4233 today.
-We can schedule a confidential, FREE consultation with a member of our legal team, who can answer your questions and tell you what your case might be worth.
-At Speaks Law, we believe every client is our most important client.
-Call today: we want to hear what you have to say.
+Contact a Wilmington premises liability attorney from the Speaks Law Firm by calling 877-593-4233 today.
+We can schedule a free and confidential consultation with a member of our legal team, who can answer your questions and tell you what your case might be worth.
+At Speaks Law Firm, we believe every client is our most important client.
+Call today and let's talk about your case.